Empathy and Emotional Intelligence (EQ) in Management: 17 Ways to Demonstrate Leadership That Connects

 How does emotional intelligence (EQ) affect leadership?

-Emotional intelligence (EQ) significantly impacts leadership by enabling leaders to understand and manage both their own emotions and those of their team members.
+Emotional intelligence (EQ) significantly affect leadership by enabling leaders to understand and manage both their own emotions and those of their team members.
 This capability becomes particularly important during moments of stress, pressure, or crisis, as it helps leaders maintain composure and provide stability.
 Stress, as outlined by Tim Ferriss in The Four-Hour Work Week, can manifest as either eustress, which motivates and energizes, or distress, which hinders productivity.
 Leaders with high EQ can harness eustress to drive performance while reducing the effects of distress within their teams.

-By leveraging EQ, leaders foster a culture of trust, collaboration, and innovation, offering essential “ways to manage teams during pressure and challenging times.”
+By leveraging EQ, leaders foster a culture of trust, collaboration, and innovation, offering essential ways to manage teams during pressure and challenging times.”
 These practices align with insights from Mary Welch and Paul R. Jackson’s research on effective internal communication, ensuring team resilience and adaptability.
 Furthermore, EQ enables leaders to empower team members, promoting motivation, purpose, and a sense of collective effort even during the most challenging periods.

 What is the definition of Emotional intelligence in psychology?